 Exploration #2.
-Villa Tanzi-Lugaro is part of a big abandoned asylum complex in Italy, which comprises about 25 buildings.
+Villa Tanzi-Lugaro, or Villa Sbertoli, is part of a big abandoned asylum complex in Italy, which comprises about 25 buildings.
 Originally an aristocratic abode, in 1868 the villa was bought and was converted for use as an asylum by Professor Agostino Sbertoli.
 The first patient of the clinic was just a Professor’s son, who suffered from mental disease.
 The number of patients grew in a short, forcing Professor Sbertoli to acquire others villas and to erect new buildings.

 The asylum increased his reputation and before long many important doctors operated in the complex.
 Many wealthy Italian as well European families send their insane since the asylum guaranteed an high level of privacy.